 “It [the pain] was in the lower area of my abdomen.
 When I would stand up suddenly or sort of make a sudden movement, I would suddenly get this sort of stabbing pain down there.”

-Pelvic girdle pain is a common pregnancy condition that affects about 1 in 5 pregnant women and describes the pain, and problems with movement, of the bones and joints in the pelvis.
+Pelvic girdle pain is a common pregnancy condition that affects about one in five pregnant women and describes the pain – and problems with movement – of the bones and joints in the pelvis.

-Physiotherapist and pelvic floor expert, Heba Shaheed explains further, “Pelvic girdle pain can be any type of pain in the pelvis, going from your lower back, down through your hips, around your pubic bones.
+Physiotherapist and pelvic floor expert, Heba Shaheed explains, “Pelvic girdle pain can be any type of pain in the pelvis, going from your lower back, down through your hips, around your pubic bones.
 A lot of women with pelvic girdle pain also get pain down their legs.
-So like a sciatic nerve distribution of pain down the front of their legs, some women even feel it down into their feet.
+So like a sciatic nerve distribution of pain down the front of their legs; some women even feel it down into their feet.

 “Walking became a real struggle”

-“Bearing in mind that the distance between my bathroom and my couch is 20 steps, there was a point when the pain was so bad for me to get up and walk somewhere that I was getting my partner to wheel me on his office chair just the distance to the bathroom because I couldn’t face standing up.
+“Bearing in mind that the distance between my bathroom and my couch is 20 steps, there was a point when the pain was so bad for me to get up and walk somewhere that I was getting my partner to wheel me on his office chair just the distance to the bathroom, because I couldn’t face standing up,” she says.